How to use phalcon-devtools to accelerate Phalcon development

 // Example define('CPHALCON_DIR' , '/usr/lib64/php/modules/');

-After rewriting, when you run it, it will create a directory named after the Phalcon version and generate stubs for the current Phalcon environment.
+After rewriting the file and running it, a directory named after the Phalcon version will be created, and stubs for the current Phalcon environment will be generated.

-However, the latest version of stubs is included, so there is little need to run it yourself.
+However, since the latest version of the stubs is included, you don't really need to run it yourself.

-This contains stubs for functions implemented in the latest version of Phalcon.
+This file contains stubs for functions implemented in the latest version of Phalcon.

-If you are using the latest version, it is easier to use this instead of running gen-stubs.php.
+If you're using the latest version, it's easier to use this instead of running gen-stubs.php.

 Template Modification

-We now know that the phalcon command can automatically generate projects, models, and controllers, but if you create several projects, you'll probably find yourself making the same changes every time.
+I understand that the phalcon command can automatically generate projects, models, and controllers, but when creating several projects, you'll likely encounter the same parts that need to be modified each time.

-The Phalcon command uses templates for various automatic generation tasks, so if you rewrite the templates, you'll be freed from such tedious work!
+The Phalcon command uses templates when automatically generating various things, so you can be freed from such tedious work by rewriting the templates!

-Templates are used for projects, modules, and scaffolds, and the parts surrounded by "@@" are replaced, so it's a good idea to keep modifying the base parts to make them easier to use.
+Templates are used for projects, modules, and scaffolds, and the parts enclosed in "@@" are replaced, so it's a good idea to modify the base parts to make them easier to use.

 Once you have installed phalcon-devtools, you can copy the template to ~/Documents using the following command: